English

 unicloud-db component | uniCloud database access and manipulation component |

-Although all business requirements can be met by basic components, but basic components alone are inefficient, and there will be many encapsulated components in actual development.
+Although all business needs can be met with basic components, using only basic components is inefficient.
+In actual development, many encapsulated components are used.

-For example, if we need a pentagram click rating component, it is available in the DCloud plug-in market: https://ext.dcloud.net.cn/plugin?id=33
+For example, if you need a five-star rating component, you can get it from the DCloud plugin marketplace: https://ext.dcloud.net.cn/plugin?id=33

 <template>